 Words by: Dave Stephens - Sales Manager

 Adding a homemade wildlife ramp doesn’t take long and is very easy, even for the DIY-fearing people like myself.
 Using some untreated wood to create an entry and exit pathway should mean that before long I will have frogspawn in my pond that evokes those childhood memories.
-What better biology lesson is there for those of us home-schooling?
 This is a great lesson for our children to take part in and to help provide an environment that lets nature thrive in our own back garden.
 Of course children should be well supervised around the pond, but why not teach the benefit of a well-maintained pond and everything it brings to our lives.

 The importance of ponds in gardens cannot be emphasised enough, as I was having a quick coffee to warm up my freezing fingers, a Robin dropped by to take a drink, as I had the cover netting back so I could get to the water.
 With that I’ll just say I’m not the biggest fan of cover nets but after my Spaniel, Phoebe chased a Heron out of the garden last year it’s definitely here to stay.